youhane/kocchiyomi/README.md

 The color of search card background is changed to black.

 - January 7, 2023
-The cover image loading bug that caused crash is fixed, we changed .first method to .firstOrNull method when searching in list for cover image filename.
+The cover image loading bug that caused the crash is fixed.
+We changed the .first method to the .firstOrNull method when searching in the list for the cover image filename.

 ## Video Demo App Shorts